Thibaw Min: Affair with Daing Khin Khin

 King Thibaw had a secret love affair with the noblewoman Daing Khin Khin, in the absence of his queen, Supayalat, orchestrated by his close companion, Maung Maung Toke.
 To marry her, King Thibaw made a solemn promise to ensure her safety within the palace and grant her the royal title of the Queen of the Northern Palace.
 He swore that if he were to break this promise, he would forfeit his throne, potentially leading to the downfall of the dynasty.
 Unfortunately, the king never fulfilled his promise, and Daing Khin Khin was executed by Supayalat while she was pregnant.

 Renewed interest

 In December 2012, the president of Burma Thein Sein paid homage at the tomb of the king in Ratnagiri and met the late monarch's descendants.
 He was the first head of Burmese government to visit the grave.
-He also visited the former royal palace at Ratnagiri.
+He also visited "Thibaw's Palace" at Ratnagiri.